justeattakeaway/fozzie-components/README.md

 If this happens, delete all the `node_modules` folders throughout and then run `yarn install` from the root directory again.

+In some rare cases modules specified in the components own `package.json` file can sometimes fail to resolve / install correctly.
+This can lead to errors like:
+Example error: The following module could not be found, please run `yarn add @moduleName` to install it.

+There's two solutions you could try from the root of the project which may fix this:

+1. yarn cache clean
+2. yarn build

 ## Running Storybook